ABOUT THE SCHOOL

 ABOUT THE FACULTY

 The school’s faculty members hail from a wide range of fields of knowledge and action, from the worlds of academia and professional practice.
-The composition of the faculty, its intellectual rigor, and its commitment to the fellows’ learning process all create a learning environment that fosters the ability of the fellows to move freely between theory and practice, and between different areas of knowledge.
+The composition of the faculty, its intellectual rigor and openness, and its commitment to the fellows’ learning process all create a learning environment that fosters the ability of the fellows to move freely between theory and practice, and between different areas of knowledge.

 ABOUT THE GRADUATES' CAREER PATHS

-After completing the program, the fellows return to the field of practice, and most of them enter key positions in the education system and in the public sector.
-The school’s placement process helps fellows explore different possible directions via which each and every fellow can make the largest possible contribution to Israeli society.
+After completing the program, the fellows return to the field of practice.
+Most of them enter key positions in the education system and in the public sector.
+The school’s placement process helps fellows explore different possible directions via which each fellow can make the largest possible contribution to Israeli society.

-Once they complete their studies, the school fellows join the Mandel graduate community, while their connection with the school is maintained and fostered as a basis for future learning and partnerships.
+Once they complete their studies, the fellows join the Mandel graduate community, and their connection with the school is maintained and fostered as a basis for future independent and collaborative learning and partnerships.